AndreaTorti-01/HAEEAI_Falzoni_Torti/README.md

 ## Quantitative results

-The robustness and effectiveness of the trained neural network were rigorously evaluated, achieving a high test accuracy of 92.5%.
-Detailed confusion matrix analysis provided clear insights into model performance:
+The robustness and effectiveness of the trained neural network were rigorously evaluated, achieving a high test accuracy constantly above 90% on multiple setup configurations.
+For example, detailed confusion matrix analysis provided clear insights into model performance obtained with Windows 11, Tensorflow 2.18.1 on Python 3.12.11, running on AMD CPU setup:

 <img src="media/confusion_matrix.png" alt="Confusion matrix" width="400"/>